bsouthga/DDB/README.md

 # [D]ictionary [D]ata [B]ase

-A small class for filtering lists of dictionaries in 60 lines of Python
+A class for filtering and manipulating lists of dictionaries in less than 60 lines of Python

 ## Usage